 Assuming that you regularly use your Kroger card, you’ll be surprised at how easy it is to shop.
 Since I like to keep life simple, I have a long list of items I buy every time I go to the store.

 The next line down is “My Recent Purchases”.
-This line was good for the things I buy less often, or seasonally.
+This line was good for the things you buy less often, or seasonally.

 Your Whole Grocery List

-Once I had my core grocery list done, I looked over my menu plan.
-Anything that wasn’t already on my list, I added by doing a quick search and selecting what I wanted.
+Once I had my main grocery list done, I looked over my menu plan.
+Any things I needed that weren’t already in my cart were pretty easy to add.